Probing the Nature of Heavy Neutral Leptons in Direct Searches and Neutrinoless Double Beta Decay: Extended Phenomenological Parametrisation

 \section{Extended Phenomenological Parametrisation}

-In this appendix, we generalise the phenomenological parametrisation in Sec.~\ref{sec:model} to the $3+\mathcal{N}_S$ scenario, i.e., the SM extended to include $\mathcal{N}_S$ gauge-singlet Weyl fermion fields.
-Now, the relation in Eq.~\eqref{eq:Mnu=0} can be written as (at first-order in the active-sterile mixing angles $\vartheta_{\alpha \kappa}$),
+In this appendix, we generalise the phenomenological parametrisation in Sec.~\ref{sec:model} to the $\mathcal{N}_A +\mathcal{N}_S$ scenario, i.e., the SM with an arbitrary number $\mathcal{N}_A$ of active fields extended to include $\mathcal{N}_S$ gauge-singlet Weyl fermion fields.
+Now, the relation in Eq.~\eqref{eq:Mnu=0} can be written as (at first-order in the active-sterile mixing strengths $\Theta_{\alpha \kappa}$),